Suraj Karkera

 Suraj Karkera (born 14 October 1995) is an Indian field hockey player who plays as a goalkeeper for the Indian national team.

-Life and career
+Early life

 Karkera was born on 14 October 1995 in Bombay (now Mumbai).
 He did his schooling at Children's Academy in Malad and is pursuing a degree in commerce from the Rizvi College, as of 2017.

+Career

 Karkera made his debut for the Indian junior team in 2015 and was a regular member of the team on several tours.
 He made his senior team debut the following year and was part of India's gold-medal winning squad at the 2017 Asia Cup.
 He was named the Goalkeeper of the Tournament at the 2021 Asian Champions Trophy where his team won the bronze medal.